Ah, the postrace blues. I guess I shouldn’t be surprised. Surely someone must have written a poem or a song about this. Haiku anyone?

 Don’t get me wrong.
 It was an amazing day and I loved every second of it.
 I’ve managed clearly to already forget those moments when running my second marathon hurt and I wanted to cry.
 At least this time I didn’t want to fall down and die!

 Races, adventures and back to the real world for me.
-So I’m putting a plan of action in place and it goes a little like this….
+So I’m putting a plan of action in place to get over the postrace blues and it goes a little like this….

-- Review lessons learned – I didn’t get the time I wanted but it’s OK.
+I didn’t get the time I wanted but it’s OK.
 Given Parkrun felt tough on New Year’s Day, I’m realistic on this one.
 But what about for future runs and races?
 What could I achieve and what do I need to do?
-I need to give this one some thought.
+Better diet, more miles, more strength training.
+I sometimes forget that this takes time to build.

 Suggestions for post-race blues songs also welcome!
 I’d love to put together a bit of a playlist!